 Before you even think about tent options, you’ll have to work out exactly where you want to put it up.
 This will help in decision-making in terms of size and shape, and may even rule out buying a tent at all.
 No use getting a tent if you don’t have a good spot for it.

 The most important factor here is location, as you want to make sure the area is easily accessible and close enough to a power outlet.
 You also need to take into account ventilation, as you want to make sure the area is well-ventilated while still giving you enough control to avoid any smells getting out.
-The spot should also sit in the correct temperature range if at all possible (21 to 25 degrees Celsius)
+The spot should also sit in the correct temperature range for cannabis if at all possible (21 to 25 degrees Celsius)

 When it comes to choosing the perfect spot to set up your cannabis grow tent, you want the space to be bigger than the tent by a fair bit.
 A good 50 cm or so of clearance around each side of the tent is the bare minimum, and the same goes for the above.
 More space is better, not just for setup but also for during the grow.